 3. Riga, Latvia

-For anyone drawn to the allure of Eastern Europe, the Baltic States provide a fascinating travel experience that might surpass your expectations.
+For anyone drawn to Eastern Europe, the Baltic States provide fascinating travel experiences that can often be on the more affordable side.

-Riga is the charming capital of Latvia and is home to one of the world’s largest concentrations of Art Nouveau architecture, making it a truly unique destination to explore.
+Riga is the capital of Latvia and is home to one of the world’s largest concentrations of Art Nouveau architecture.

 While Riga might not be my personal favourite among the Baltic capitals, its appeal is undeniable and makes for an excellent budget-friendly weekend getaway.

-If you have time for a more in-depth Baltic adventure, consider taking a road trip that includes stops in both Tallinn and Vilnius.
+If you have time for a more in-depth Baltic adventure, consider taking an Estonia road trip in my favourite Baltic country.

-For more insights on visiting Riga, I recommend checking out the blog Ferreting Out The Fun.
-The author is a former Riga resident who shares her wealth of knowledge and insider tips on how to make the most of your time in this cool city.
+For more insights on visiting Riga, I recommend checking out Ferreting Out The Fun.
+The author is a former Riga resident who shares her knowledge and insider tips on making the most of your time in the city.

 4. Paris, France

-Paris is famous for a lot of things, but one of the most unforgettable experiences is picnicking in its gorgeous parks in spring.
+Paris is famous for many things, but one of the most unforgettable experiences is picnicking in its gorgeous parks in spring.
 I’m sure I’m not alone in that being a highlight of a trip to Paris.

 Paris devotes significant resources to its gardens each year, and it’s evident in the breathtaking tulip displays at Luxembourg Gardens and Parc Monceau, as well as the more intimate, meticulously sculpted gardens of the Palais Royal and Jardin des Tuileries.